- November 11, 2022

 The process can get complicated and intimidating, especially if you have to interact with higher-level courts.
 It’s important to have legal counsel to ensure you do everything correctly and get the settlement you deserve.

 What to Do If My Workers’ Comp Claim Is Denied: First Steps

 As law professionals in workers’ compensation practice, we understand how difficult and stressful it can be to secure benefits.
 We know you’re dealing with that stress on top of the difficulties involved in being out of work.

 If your work has caused you illness or injury, you shouldn’t have to fight alone.
-Our experienced attorneys have helped many people like you get the benefits they need to stay afloat.
+Our experienced personal injury attorney team has helped many people like you get the benefits they need to stay afloat.

 Call the Mann Law Firm at (478) 742-3381 or visit our website for a free initial consultation to get expert help filing or appealing a denial.